ThanhRise/instruction-data-generator/doc/Strategy for Building an AI Agent to Generate Instruction Data.markdown

   - **Document Files (PDF, DOC, PPT)**: Extract all text and images from documents.
 For images, apply OCR or captioning to ensure all embedded information is captured as text.
   - **Output**: A text dataset comprising original text and captions or OCR results derived from images, ensuring all content from input sources is represented.

-### Step 2: Instruction Data Generation
+## Step 2: Instruction Data Generation

 - **Objective**: Generate question-answer-instruction triplets from the processed text data.
 - **Key Techniques**:
   - **Two-Stage Method** (Automating Reading Comprehension):
     1. **Answer Extraction**: Identify phrases or text segments that can serve as answers.
+       - **Tools**:
-       - **Tools**: Employ Named Entity Recognition (NER) or Pointer Networks to select significant text segments, such as proper nouns, key phrases, or salient information.
+         - Employ Named Entity Recognition (NER) or Pointer Networks to select significant text segments, such as proper nouns, key phrases, or salient information.
+         - Additionally, use LLMs (e.g., GPT-4o) with prompts to identify key information spans in a context-aware manner.
+Example prompt: "Given the following text, list the key pieces of information that could be answers to questions about this text."
+         - Enhance selection with few-shot learning (providing examples of extracted answers) or chain-of-thought prompting (reasoning about significance).
-       - **Rationale**: Ensures answers are directly extracted from the input text, avoiding external information.
+         - Implement a verification step to ensure extracted answers are present in the input text.
+       - **Rationale**: Combines rule-based precision with LLM flexibility, capturing a broader range of answer candidates while adhering to input data constraints.
     2. **Question Generation**: Create questions based on the extracted answers and text context.
+       - **Tools**:
-       - **Tools**: Use sequence-to-sequence models like T5 or FLAN-T5, enhanced with linguistic features (POS tags, dependency labels).
+         - Use sequence-to-sequence models like T5 or FLAN-T5, enhanced with linguistic features (POS tags, dependency labels).
+         - Leverage LLMs (e.g., GPT-4o) with diverse prompting strategies to generate varied question types (e.g., factual, inferential, detail-oriented).
+Examples: "Generate a question about the main idea," "Ask about a specific detail."
-       - **Prompt**: To prevent external information usage, use prompts like: “Generate a question that can only be answered using the following text: \[text segment\].”
+         - Incorporate answer-aware generation: "Given the text and answer '[answer]', generate a question that can be answered with '[answer]'."
-       - **Recommended Model**: GPT-4o for high-quality synthetic data generation, or Phi-3.5-instruct as an open-source alternative.
+         - Use multi-turn generation (critique and refine questions) or self-instruction (iteratively expand question set).
+         - Ensure input-only basis with constrained prompts and post-generation checks.
+       - **Rationale**: Enhances diversity and relevance, ensuring questions are practical and strictly derived from the input.
     3. **Instruction for Answering**: For each question, generate an instruction or guideline on how to answer it, based on the context.
+       - **Tools**: Use LLMs (e.g., GPT-4o) with prompts like: "Given the question '[question]' and answer '[answer]', generate an instruction on how to find or derive the answer from the text."
+       - **Example**: Question: "What year was the company founded?"
+Answer: "1995" Instruction: "Locate the sentence mentioning the company’s founding year."
-If the question is itself an instruction request, this field can be left blank.
+       - If the question is an instruction request (e.g., "Summarize the text"), this field can be left blank.
+       - **Rationale**: Provides actionable guidance, enhancing the utility of instruction data for LLM training.
   - **Self-Instruct Method** (Self-Instruct Paper):
     - Create a small seed set of question-answer-instruction triplets from the input data, either manually or automatically (based on syntactic patterns).
     - Use a model like GPT-4o to generate additional triplets based on the seed set, with prompts restricting usage to input data only.
     - **Rationale**: This method allows flexible and efficient scaling of instruction data.
 - **Handling Multimodal Data and Documents**:
-  - For images and image content extracted from documents, use captions or OCR results as text input.
+  - For images and image content extracted from documents, use captions or OCR results as text input, integrated with original text.
-  - Apply the same question-answer-instruction generation process as for original text.
+  - Apply the same question-answer-instruction generation process, ensuring LLM robustness handles potential noise (e.g., OCR errors).
-  - Example: If a caption is “A cat is sitting on a chair,” a question like “What animal is sitting on the chair?” can be generated with the answer “A cat” and an instruction such as “Identify the animal mentioned in the description.”
+  - Example: If a caption is “A cat is sitting on a chair,” a triplet could be:
+    - Question: “What animal is sitting on the chair?”
+    - Answer: “A cat”
+    - Instruction: “Identify the animal mentioned in the description.”

 ### Step 3: Quality Assurance and Constraint Compliance